Fun, beautiful and interesting places to visit in the UK with kids: holiday destinations in the UK perfect for families with kids.

-I first visited when I was a kid myself, then explored several parts of it when I studied English on summer programmes and eventually realised my dream to live in London before starting university, an experienced I adored and that make London my first real city love.
+I then explored several parts of it when I studied English on summer programmes and eventually realised my dream of living in London, an experienced I adored and that made London my first real city love.

 The best places to visit in the UK with kids